Suboxone Clinics in Wisconsin

 • Buprenorphine treatment

-Northlakes Community Clinic is a suboxone treatment facility in Iron River, Wisconsin located in the 54847 zip code.
+Northlakes Community Clinic Ashland Downtown is a suboxone clinic in Ashland, Wisconsin, part of the 54806 zip area.

 Services: